yyaoisgood2021/HUB-screening/scripts/taiji/README.md

 # Procedures for Pseudobulk Taiji analysis
 1. Create a folder structure according to the [folder_tree.txt](https://github.com/yyaoisgood2021/HUB-screening/blob/main/folder_tree.txt).
-Download single cell experiment raw sequencing data to `results/data`. scRNA-seq and scATAC-seq experiments, for both Ess and Noness libraries.
+Download single cell experiment raw sequencing data to the corresponding sub-folders of `results/data`. scRNA-seq and scATAC-seq experiments, for both Ess and Noness libraries.
 Use SRA Toolkit from SRA (corresponding to the GEO entry [GSE231384](https://www.ncbi.xyz/geo/query/acc.cgi?acc=GSE231384)).
-The commands below is an example:
+The commands below is an example to download ess RNA-seq data:
    ```bash
    mkdir -p results/data/RNA/ess
    cd results/data/RNA/ess
    prefetch SRR24376123
    ```
-   then unzip the fastq.gz files, and repeat the codes to download fastq files for the noness library and ATAC-seq experiments.
-You can also download the processed data and put them in `results/proc_data`.
+   then unzip the fastq.gz files, and repeat the codes to download fastq files for the noness library and for ATAC-seq experiments.
+You can also download the processed data and put them in the corresponding sub-folders of `results/proc_data`.

-2. Process scRNA-seq raw sequencing data and save to `results/proc_data/RNA`.
+3. Process scRNA-seq raw sequencing data and save to sub-folders of `results/proc_data/RNA` (creating folder structrue referring to [folder_tree.txt](https://github.com/yyaoisgood2021/HUB-screening/blob/main/folder_tree.txt), same for all codes below).
 Use `cellranger count` to count fastq files for both Ess and Noness libraries, then use `cellranger aggr` to combine two libraries.
-If you download the processed files from GEO, you can put them in results/proc_data/RNA and directly run `cellranger aggr`.
+If you download the processed files from GEO, you can put them in the corresponding sub-folders of results/proc_data/RNA and directly run `cellranger aggr`.
 Run all the steps with the default parameters following the [10x Genomics instructions](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) (v7.0.0).
 The sample csv file `cellranger_aggr_r.csv` required by the `cellranger aggr` command can be obtained from [resources](https://github.com/yyaoisgood2021/HUB-screening/tree/main/resources/taiji).
     ```bash
     # count the ess library
     cellranger count --id=ess